keyonvafa/sequential-rationales/README.md

 This should also report 1.80 as the test set perplexity.

 #### Plot compatibility
+This command will produce Figure 3 from the paper.
 ```{bash}
 cd ../analysis
 python plot_majority_class_compatibility.py --checkpoint_dir $CHECKPOINT_DIR